 How easy was it to let go of the creative process and share it?

 Mindfulness is nothing if not focusing on one thing at a time.
 Collaborative Drawing is, therefore, ideal for two people to engage with as part of a program that is dedicated to mindful practices.
-In addition to being fully present to the artwork that is slowly emerging between the partners, you could also invite your group to reflect on the practice of letting go, a key element of full value.
+In addition to being fully present to the artwork that is slowly emerging between the partners, you could also invite your group to reflect on the practice of adaptability and letting go, a key element of full value.

 Vary The Media: Use crayons, coloured pencils or paint (and brushes) and/or try it with index cards or large flip-chart paper.

 Time’s Up: Limit the amount of time any person has to draw their line.
 This keeps the project moving forward, and prevents too much thinking.